MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-to-github.md

 ## Connect Azure DevOps Services to GitHub Enterprise Server

 > [!IMPORTANT]
 > To connect Azure DevOps Services to your GitHub Enterprise Server, your GitHub Enterprise Server must be sufficiently accessible from the Internet.
+Make sure Azure DNS can resolve your GitHub Enterprise Server name and your firewall allows access from Azure Data Center IP addresses.
+To determine the IP address range, see [Microsoft Azure Datacenter IP Ranges](https://www.microsoft.com/en-us/download/details.aspx?id=41653).
+A common error message encountered when connectivity issues exist is:
+>
+> <em>The remote name could not be resolved: 'github-enterprise-server.contoso.com'</em>
+>
+> If you encounter this error, check that your server is accessible.
+For more information, see [Azure DNS FAQ](/azure/dns/dns-faq).

 0. Choose the ![ ](/azure/devops/_img/icons/project-icon.png) Azure DevOps logo to open <strong>Projects</strong>, and then choose the Azure Boards project you want to configure to connect to your GitHub Enterprise repositories.